Gaurav0801Rai/Instagram-Manual-test/README.md

 This project contains **manual test cases and bug reports** created for testing the core features of Instagram.
 The goal is to validate Instagram’s critical workflows like login, signup, posting, messaging, profile management, and logout.

-#Contents
-- `Instagram_TestCases.xlsx` → Contains 25+ manual test cases
+##Contents
-- `Instagram_BugReports.xlsx` → Contains bug reports for failed cases
+-Instagram manual test.xlsx  → Contains both test cases and bug reports

 ## Features Tested
 - User Login & Signup